Is it really necessary to get a flu shot?

 Once this information has been presented and reviewed—usually in February of each year—the FDA makes the official vaccine decision for the United States.
 After that, manufacturing companies begin creating the vaccine, a process that usually takes about six months.
 Ideally, people in the U.S. should get their annual flu shot by the end of October.

-In seasons when the vaccine is well-matched to most circulating influenza viruses, getting a flu shot may decrease the risk of flu illness by 40 percent to 60 percent.
-The CDC estimates that from 2019 to 2020, the flu shot prevented about 7.5 million cases of the flu, 3.7 million visits to healthcare providers (HCPs), 105,000 hospitalizations, and 6,300 flu-related deaths.
+In seasons when the vaccine is well-matched to most circulating influenza viruses, getting a flu shot may decrease the risk of needing medical care for the flu by 40 percent to 60 percent.
+The CDC estimates that during the 2022-2023 flu season, the flu shot prevented about 6 million cases of the flu, 2.9 million medical office visits, 65,000 hospitalizations, and 3,700 flu-related deaths.

-There are some exceptions to the recommendations, though.
-People younger than 6-months or those who have had Guillain-Barré Syndrome within the past six weeks should not receive the flu vaccine.
+There are some rare exceptions to the flu vaccine recommendations.
+People younger than 6-months old should not receive the flu vaccine.
+Some people with a history of Guillain-Barré Syndrome (GBS) should also not get a flu shot.
 (Guillain-Barré is a rare disorder in which your immune system attacks nerve cells causing muscle weakness and sometimes paralysis.
 Most people recover.)
+Those who have ever had GBS should talk to their healthcare provider (HCP) to determine if the flu vaccine is right for them.

 People should get their flu shot before the virus starts to spread each year.
 In the U.S. flu usually beings to circulate in October and peaks between December and February.
 But people can still get the flu as late as May.

 The CDC recommends getting vaccinated by the end of October.
-Because children ages 6 months to 8 years who are getting vaccinated for the first time need two doses four weeks apart, it’s a good idea to begin their vaccination process a bit earlier.
+Because children ages 6 months to 8 years who are getting vaccinated for the first time need two doses four weeks apart, it’s a good idea to begin their vaccination process even earlier.

 And remember it takes two weeks to develop protective antibodies following immunization.
-During that time, consider taking precautions against the flu such as frequent hand washing and avoiding close contact with people who are sick, especially if you are at risk for flu-related complications.
+This means that after you get a flu shot, it may take about two weeks for your body to gain protection against the flu.
+During that time, consider taking precautions against infections like the flu.
+This includes washing your hands well and often with soap and water and avoiding close contact with people who are sick, especially if you are at higher risk for flu-related complications.

 Article sources open article sources